Can HubSpot be used to manage company press releases?

 They work like tags or labels on contacts.
 Maintain a "Contact type" dropdown property where you specify whether a contact is a prospect/customer or a press contact.
 This allows you to include/exclude contacts from specific communications and easily build lists.

 Creating press releases is an art to master.
-They should present the company’s point of view but also make it easy for writers to work into their articles
+They should present the company’s point of view but also make it easy for writers to work into their articles.

 (Generally, it is a good practice to not manually maintain lists but to label contacts and then have lists filter for those labels or in HubSpot terms, the custom properties.)